-California Family Courts Cannot Consider a Parent’s Sex, Gender, Gender Identity, Gender Expression, or Sexual Orientation
+Family Courts Cannot Consider Sex, Gender, Gender Identity, Gender Expression, or Sexual Orientation

 Arguably the most important take-away from Section 3011 is subsection (b), prohibiting the court from considering a parent or guardian’s sex, gender identity, gender expression, or sexual orientation in determining the best interests of the child.

-California Family Code 3020 – Children Have a Right to Be Safe and Free From Abuse
+California Family Code 3020 – Children Should Have Frequent and Continuing Contact with Both Parents and Have a Right to Be Safe and Free From Abuse